Route 53 Hosted Zone

 Create a Route 53 Hosted Zone to program DNS entries

-For more info about DNS setup and custom DNS names, see the DNS Configuration documentation.
+For more details on how DNS works in DuploCloud and how to set up custom DNS names, see the DNS Configuration documentation.

 Creating a Route 53 Hosted Zone Using AWS Console